AussieSeaweed/gameservice/docs/source/interact.rst

     ...

-    print(nlhe_game.actor)  # Print the current actor (might be nature or one of the players) print(nlhe_game.nature)  # Print the nature
+    print(nlhe_game.actor)  # Print the current actor (might be nature or one of the players) print(nlhe_game.actor.nature)  # True if the actor is nature, otherwise False print(nlhe_game.nature)  # Print the nature
     print(nlhe_game.players)  # Print the list of players